georgmkd/dotstarter-sdk/README.md

 - **Phase 4**: Parachain-specific integrations (Moonbeam, Astar, etc.)
 - **Phase 5**: Advanced features (multi-signature, batch transactions)

+## Support the Project

+If you find this SDK helpful for your Polkadot development journey, consider supporting the project:

+### 💝 Tips Welcome
+**Polkadot Address:** `15woNAUJUyGAMxA54rNMPXrAyKAcshYPGAJDsVquQYjRjtaa`

+Your support helps maintain and improve this SDK for the entire Polkadot community!

+### 🌟 Other Ways to Support
+- ⭐ Star the repository on GitHub
+- 🐛 Report bugs and suggest features
+- 📢 Share with other developers
+- 🔧 Contribute code improvements

 ## Acknowledgments

 Built with: